Engaging Artists

 About the Program

 Engaging Artists (EA) is More Art’s 2-tiered, Fellowship and Commission program for artists seeking to both develop and sustain their public art and socially-engaged practice.
-The program curriculum encompasses a professional development series, public art commission opportunities, mentorship, and peer networking.
+The program curriculum encompasses a professional development series, public art commission opportunities, mentorship, and peer exchange.

 Fellowship